Miloua91/clipwarp/README.md

 ![example-screenshot]

 An instance where you need to send a link to your device, screenshot from Expo documentation.
-If it's up to me than I will definitely use ClipWarp.
+If it's up to me then I will definitely use ClipWarp.

 </div>